 - Furthering succession planning efforts

-While executives and managers are most commonly viewed as strong candidates to serve as mentors, titles are not the key criterion.
-The most effective mentors are people who are naturally empathetic and enjoy the role of helping, listening to and sharing information with others.
+While executives and managers are most commonly viewed as strong candidates to serve as mentors, a job title is not necessarily an indicator of the ability to be an effective mentor.
+The best mentors are people who are naturally empathetic and enjoy the role of helping, listening to and sharing information with others.

-If that describes you, and you’re thinking about taking on this important responsibility, there are several things you can do to make sure the mentoring arrangement is a success — and earn a reputation as a great mentor.
-Here are a few tips:
+If that describes you — and you have the time and interest to take on this important responsibility — there are several things you can do to make the experience a success for you and your mentee.
+Here are four tips for making a positive impact as a mentor:

 1. Choose your mentee carefully